 A design which is pressed without metallic leaf or ink, giving an indented effect.

-A process similar to hot stamping where your logo or design is slightly pressed into the paper with hot stamping foil.
+A process similar to hot stamping where a pattern or design is slightly pressed into the paper with hot stamping foil.

-A process similar to hot stamping where your logo or design is slightly raised on the paper with hot stamping foil.
+A process similar to hot stamping where a pattern or design is slightly raised on the paper with hot stamping foil.

 A printing method in which metalized or pigmented foils are applied to a sheet with a heated metal die or plate.

 A semi-circular or other shape cut made in sides or ends to facilitate removal of lid from base or contents from base.